 What type of assessment is it?

 Assessments depend on the age of the child.
-We have no formal academic testing at age four but we are looking for personal independence and some social maturity, for example the ability to share and take turns.
-This will help boys to mix successfully with the rest of the form and help everyone settle happily in their first days.
+We have no formal academic testing at age four.
+For entry to Pre-Prep year groups we have found that videos taken in a child’s home setting are useful.
+We are looking for personal independence and some social maturity, for example the ability to share and take turns.

 Pupils who join after the age of four are given some informal testing to ensure that they will fit comfortably into the academic and social range of the class that has been established.
-Older pupils will have more extensive testing in English and Mathematics.
+Older pupils will have more extensive testing in English and Mathematics as well as CAT tests.

 What is Abingdon Prep School looking for in a child?